Etwaswie/StackOverflow/README.md

 in test subset.

 # Metrics

 To evaluate the classification results, the following indicators were calculated: accuracy, macro score F1 and weighted score F1.

+In `data_analysis.ipynb`, the dataset was analyzed and training/test partitions were created.
+In `tfidf_baseline.ipynb`, the TF-IDF and logistic regression baseline were trained.
+In `transformers_baseline.ipynb`, the Transformer-based models were trained.